Analysis | The tide has turned against the Russia apologists — and the neutrals

 The shift has been the most pronounced on the GOP side.
 While their side favored neutrality by eight points three weeks ago, the latest shows them favoring siding with Ukraine by a whopping 34 points, 58 percent to 24 percent.

-Perhaps most strikingly, just 5 percent of Republicans said they sided with Russia — a position Fox News Tucker Carlson adopted in 2019, before saying he was joking, and then saying he would pick Russia if forced to decide.
+Perhaps most strikingly, just 5 percent of Republicans said they sided with Russia — a position Fox News’s Tucker Carlson adopted in 2019, before saying he was joking, and then saying he would pick Russia if forced to decide.

 Two other polls released last week also show this kind of Russia neutrality and foreign policy agnosticism fading.